festim-dev/FESTIM/docs/source/userguide/materials.rst

 .. note::

-    When several materials are considered in one-dimensional simulations, the ``borders`` argument should be provided for each material:
+    When several materials are considered in one-dimensional simulations, the ``borders`` argument needs to be provided for each material:

     .. testcode::